AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.
+   * - ``oiio:ioproxy``
+     - ptr
+     - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by writing to a memory buffer.
+   * - ``oiio:UnassociatedAlpha``
+     - int
+     - If nonzero, indicates that the data being passed is already in unassociated form (non-premultiplied colors) and should stay that way for output rather than being assumed to be associated and get automatic un-association to store in the file.

+**Custom I/O Overrides**

+JPEG-2000 input and output both support the "custom I/O" feature via the special ``"oiio:ioproxy"`` attributes (see Sections :ref:`sec-imageoutput-ioproxy` and :ref:`sec-imageinput-ioproxy`) as well as the `set_ioproxy()` methods.

 |